Ella Rothschild: Early life and career

-Rothschild was born in Ein Vered, Israel.
+Rothschild was born in Israel.
 She began her career performing with the Inbal Pinto and Avshalom Pollak Dance Company, and later joined Batsheva Dance Company under the artistic direction of Ohad Naharin.

 Rothschild is a dancer with Kidd Pivot, the contemporary dance‐theatre company led by choreographer Crystal Pite.

 She performed in Revisor (2019), a hybrid dance-theatre production by Kidd Pivot choreographed by Crystal Pite and Jonathon Young.
 In the ensemble of eight dancers, she was noted in reviews as “a standout villain as Minister Desouza.”

 Rothschild has performed in Assembly Hall (2023).
 A dance-theatre hybrid by Kidd Pivot that premiered at DanceHouse in Vancouver before touring internationally.

 Choreographic works

 In 2021, Rothschild created a trilogy of works for Batsheva Dance Company: Summer Snow, On the Edge of Nowhere, and A Year Without Summer.

 During a residency, Rothschild developed the dance-film Pigulim, which was presented as part of Baryshnikov Arts Center’s digital season in late 2021.

 In 2023, Rothschild reinterpreted Petrushka for Opera Ballet Vlaanderen, relocating the classic ballet’s setting to a wilderness landscape.

 In 2024, Rothschild created a new piece titled This Solution in The Hague.
 The work premiered on 5 July 2024.
 According to NDT, the piece explored characters inhabiting inherited objects, each carrying emotional weight and forming a narrative of resistance, dissolution, and collective unity.

+In 2026, Rothschild was the choreographer for Luca Guadagnino's production of John Adams's The Death of Klinghoffer, conducted by Lawrence Renes, at the Maggio Musicale Fiorentino in Florence, Italy.